BestTimesToVisit.com Logo

 food

-Indulge in a classic Maine lobster roll from a local eatery in Bar Harbor.
-Whether you prefer it warm with butter or chilled with mayo, the sweet, succulent lobster meat is a quintessential Acadia experience.
-Pair it with some salty sea air for the perfect coastal meal.
+Savor a quintessential Acadia experience with a fresh, succulent lobster roll from a local eatery in Bar Harbor.
+Whether you prefer it warm with butter or chilled with mayonnaise, the sweet, briny lobster meat is a true taste of Maine.
+For an authentic experience, seek out a no-frills shack away from the main tourist drag.

 activity